Skip to content

 Tag: Web

-This likely explains why I’ve had problems with many feeds in the past months.
-The solution was always to change the User-Agent to something else.
+This very likely explains all of the issues I have had across the past months.
 It is very sad that this is happening to such a large amount of users, and I can see that most non-tech people would not even care at all about RSS.

 Personally, I also use Cloudflare and I’ve considered many times moving away from it.
 Unfortunately, I haven’t done that yet.
 I don’t know if the alternative would be to just use another DNS service, or try to find something more complete for caching purposes, such as Bunny - which I already use for the media.